Sat, May 27, 2017, 2–8 pm

 Printable Flyer Download PDF

-This performance is made possible with support from the Trust for Mutual Understanding and the Republic of Croatia Ministry of Culture, with additional support from the Pasadena Art Alliance and Karen Hillenburg.
+This performance is made possible with support from the Trust for Mutual Understanding, NEA Art Works and the Republic of Croatia Ministry of Culture, with additional support from the Pasadena Art Alliance and Karen Hillenburg.